Last week, a huge scandal occurred with Google over ads being shown next to offensive content.

-On Wednesday, big brands including AT&T, Verizon, among others are either stopping or substantially reducing their business with Google.
+On Wednesday, big brands including AT&T, Verizon, and others are either stopped or substantially reduced their business with Google.

 What could cause such a thing?

-Big brands came to this conclusions because Google was showing their ads next to content that not only did not align with their company values but was outwardly offensive.
+Big brands came to this conclusion because Google was showing their ads next to content that not only did not align with their company values but was outwardly offensive.

 The news sparked an investigation by a British newspaper who conducted an investigation into these offensive YouTube videos that promote extremism and hatred next to regular ads.

-This was not only an issue for YouTube but for apps that use Google advertising were also affected as well.
+This was not only an issue for YouTube but for apps that use Google advertising were also affected.
 Google’s parent company Alphabet Inc. could see a serious hit to their revenues due to this loss in business.
 Alphabet Inc has had a hard time developing revenue outside of advertising.
-Before this all occurred, financial analyst Brian Wieser changed his recommendation for Alphabet Inc. stock to “hold” instead of “buy”.
+Before this all happened, financial analyst Brian Wieser changed his recommendation for Alphabet Inc. stock to “hold” instead of “buy”.

 Enterprise released the following statement, “it appears that technology has gotten ahead of the advertising industry’s checks and balances”...”There is no doubt there are serious flaws that need to be addressed.”

 According to eMarketer, advertisers in 2017 are anticipated to actually spend more on digital than on television for the first time ever.